Information explaining the Level 3 Diploma for health screeners.

 - NHS abdominal aortic aneurysm screening programme (AAA)

 - NHS newborn hearing screening programme (NHSP)

-The qualification consists of 13 mandatory units.
-These cover the basic knowledge and skills needed to work in a healthcare setting.
+The qualification is made up of 13 generic units that cover the basic knowledge and skills needed to work in a healthcare setting.
 Additionally, each screening programme has programme specific units.

 Successful completion of the diploma provides: